Association Management Software: 5 Strategies That Work

 This allows email distribution tools to create fully personalized emails that cater directly to each member without having to start from scratch each time.
-For instance each time you say Dear [first name], the first name of the contacts that belongs to the email destination that the email campaign is being sent to, will populate the area in brackets.
+For instance, each time you say Dear [first name], the first name of the contacts that belong to the email destination that the email campaign is being sent to, will populate the area in brackets.
 This can be done for the contact’s industry, company, location, and literally anything else.

 EventBank’s platform is a suite of tools like many others out there that revolve around a core CRM.
-This CRM holds the list so that other tools in the platform can feed from it and take custom variable and merge tag those variables in all outgoing communication.
+This CRM holds the list so that other tools in the platform can feed on it and take a custom variable and merge tag those variables in all outgoing communication.
 Make sure you use these customization options at all times to make the member feel understood.

 Track Engagement for Each Member

-Tracking a member’s engagement is an important set of metrics that separates association management software from any old CRM suite.
+Tracking a member’s engagement is an important set of metrics that separate association management software from any old CRM suite.
 Without explicit knowledge of what events the member has attended, how many new members that member introduces to the organization, and so on, you’ll miss out on what truly makes your organization stand out in terms of information gathering.